 If a public body wants to hold a closed meeting or wants to close a portion of an open meeting, the public body must vote to close the meeting by a majority vote of a quorum present in an open meeting.
-The public body must also cite the specific exemption in the Open Meetings Act that applies and allows the closure of the meeting.
+The public body must also cite the specific exemption in OMA that applies and allows the closure of the meeting.